Ford Customline: Australian production

 The 1952 model was updated in 1953 and 1954 along the lines of the US Fords.
 All were powered by the Flathead V8 which went into Australian production in 1952.
-This included the 1954 model which was fitted with the older engine rather than the new overhead valve Y-block V8 which had been introduced in the US for 1954.
+This included the 1954 model which was fitted with the older Chassis and engine rather than the new overhead valve Y-block V8 which had been introduced in the US for 1954.
+Australian 1954 Fords also used King Pin front suspension and still had 1952 rear Quarter Panels.